John Victor (Brazilian footballer): Beginnings

-Born in Diadema, São Paulo, John Victor joined Santos' youth setup in February 2011 at the age of 15, after starting out at São Paulo FC.
+Born in Diadema, São Paulo, John joined Santos' youth setup in February 2011 at the age of 15, after starting out at São Paulo.
 In 2015, with the departure of Aranha, he was called up to train with the first team in some occasions.

-On 20 January 2016, John Victor renewed his contract with Peixe until 2021, being definitely promoted to the main squad as a third choice behind Vanderlei and Vladimir.
+On 20 January 2016, John renewed his contract with the Peixe until 2021, being definitely promoted to the main squad as a third choice behind Vanderlei and Vladimir.
 He made his unofficial first team debut on 8 October, playing 25 minutes in a 1–1 friendly draw against Benfica.

 Loan to Portuguesa Santista

-On 11 December 2018, John Victor was loaned to Portuguesa Santista for the 2019 season.
-He was an undisputed starter during the 2019 Campeonato Paulista Série A2 before returning to his parent club.
+On 11 December 2018, John was loaned to Portuguesa Santista for the 2019 season.
+He was an undisputed starter during the 2019 Campeonato Paulista Série A2, before returning to his parent club.